-This is one way a company can help potentially manage their real estate footprint, by choosing to adopt an activity-based approach strategy when it comes to work.
-What this means is rather than have employees at a designated desk for the period of work, let the employees be instead free to choose other areas that could double up as a work station.
-For example, employees could choose to work at the lobby, or at a casual meeting space like a coffee shop in the downstairs lobby.
+This is one way a company can help potentially manage their real estate footprint.
+It chooses to adopt an activity-based approach strategy when it comes to working.
+What this means is rather than have employees at a designated desk for the period of work, let the employees be instead free to choose other areas that could double up as a workstation.
+For example, employees could work at the lobby, or at a casual meeting space like a coffee shop downstairs.
 This approach will provide greater flexibility and a more agile work environment.

 The far-reaching tentacles of technology are inescapable.
-Tech is everywhere these days, and has become so much a part of our everyday lives that it is hard to imagine functioning at work without it.
-Every day, companies are increasingly finding more ways to integrate technology into their office build-outs, design and planning, hoping to create a workplace which not just boosts staff engagement and productivity, but enables mobile working too.
+Tech is everywhere these days and has become so much a part of our everyday lives.
+It is hard to imagine functioning at work without it.
+Every day, companies are increasingly finding more ways to integrate technology into their office build-outs.
+They have been designing and planning a workplace which boosts staff engagement and enables mobile working.

 What About Decentralizing the Office?

-Decentralization of an office space was an idea first brought about in 1991, and this was advocated with the aim of bringing work and home closer together to help ease congestion which is experienced in the city.
+Decentralization of office space was an idea first brought about in 1991, with the aim of bringing work and home closer together to help ease congestion which is happening in the city.

 Of course, this would depend on a company’s business requirements and financial strategy, as the occupier may consider leasing a built-to-suit facility.
-This facility is essentially designed to provide additional space for future expansion, and it is built with the tenants needs in mind.
+This facility functions to provide additional space for future expansion, with the tenants’ needs in mind.